agrummer/ServiceOrientedAirlines/README.md

 ## Program Specification

-* When a plane is ready for boarding, the gate agent will input the following information:
-    * Home airport code (where the flight plan will start and end)
+* Upon initialization, the gate agent will enter the home airport code (where the flight plan will start and end).
-    * Aircraft's fuel burn rate in kg/km
-    * Aircraft's maximum fuel capacity in kg
-    * Aircraft seating capacity
-* Passengers and their destinations will be added to the system as they show up to board the plane.
+* Passengers, checked bags, and destinations will be added to the system as passengers show up at the gate.
-    * If there are not enough available seats remaining on the aircraft, the program should alert the gate agent.
-    * If the passenger's destination airport is not within the airline's service network, do not allow the passenger to board.
+    * Throw an exception if the passenger's destination airport is not within the airline's service network.
-    * If the distance between the home airport and the passenger's destination airport is more than half the max range of the aircraft, do not allow the passenger to board (this ensures no two destinations will be farther apart than the plane can fly).
+    * Throw an exception if the number of passengers in the system has already reached the maximum seating capacity of the largest available aircraft.
+* When it's time to board, the program should select an appropriate aircraft from the fleet, with the capacity to seat all the passengers, stow all their checked bags, and reach all their destinations.
-*  When boarding is complete, calculate the amount of fuel required (in kg) for the full flight plan.
+* Based on the aircraft selected, calculate the amount of fuel required (in kg) for the full flight plan.
+    * Throw an exception if there are no available aircraft with enough range to make the trip.

 Note: The impact of passenger weight on the fuel burn rate is negligible, so don't worry about it for this exercise (and don't worry about head or tail winds, time spent taxiing, or any other complexities outside the scope of these